ASFHyP3/hyp3-docs/docs/guides/introduction_to_sar.md

 ![Figure 4](../images/wavelength_vs_roughness.png "The amount of backscatter from a surface depends largely on the surface's roughness")

 *Figure 4: The amount of backscatter from a surface depends largely on the surface's roughness, with smooth surfaces getting the least returns and rough surfaces getting the strongest returns.
-Credit:  Franz J. Meyer*
+Credit: [The SAR Handbook](https://gis1.servirglobal.net/TrainingMaterials/SAR/Chp2Content.pdf)*

 ### Types of Scattering

 ![Figure 5](../images/scattering_types.png "Scattering mechanisms.
 Rough surfaces give bright returns due to the wide scattering.
 Vegetated surfaces cause volumetric scattering, which has a darker return to the imaging platform.
 Double bounce returns, found mostly in urban areas, give the brightest return, as the majority of the energy is re-directed back towards the sensor.")

 *Figure 5: Scattering mechanisms.
 Rough surfaces give bright returns due to the wide scattering.
 Vegetated surfaces cause volumetric scattering, which gives a darker return to the imaging platform.
-Double bounce returns, found mostly in urban areas, give the brightest return, as the majority of the energy is re-directed back towards the sensor.*
+Double bounce returns, found mostly in urban areas, give the brightest return, as the majority of the energy is re-directed back towards the sensor.
+Credit: [The SAR Handbook](https://gis1.servirglobal.net/TrainingMaterials/SAR/Chp2Content.pdf)*

 The resolution of Sentinel-1 SAR images is roughly 10 m.
 This means that a square of 10 meters on the ground is represented by a single pixel in the SAR image.
 The relative roughness of this patch of ground compared to the wavelength used will affect the backscatter strength (see figure 4).
 However, there are additional types of bounce mechanisms beyond specular and diffuse, as shown in figure 5.
 In vegetation, *volumetric* scattering occurs when signals bounce around inside the vegetation imaged.
 The *double bounce* mechanism which occurs in urban areas and is exploited by corner reflectors, causes chirp to be reflected directly back to the sensor, causing a very strong backscatter.
 Double bounce returns are so strong in some places that they cause over saturation of the sensor, resulting in visible sidelobes.
 These sidelobes are evidenced by bright crosses surrounding the double bounce target.